Javets70/iitm_notes/docs/MLT/WEEK 10/SVM.md

 \end{split}$$

-> This equation basically means that , we are allowing any $w$ which linearly separates our dataset with $\gamma$ margin exactly equals 1 and instead of maximizing $\gamma$ we are maximizing is the width.
+> The equation here basically means that , we are allowing any $w$ which linearly separates our dataset with $\gamma$ margin and the norm square of that $w$ must be 1 and instead of maximizing $\gamma$, we are maximizing the width.
 The width here is the distance between to parallel lines of $\gamma$ margins.

 !!! question "What is width(w)?"